 Over 200 individuals have been dosed with DUR‑928 by oral (PO), intramuscular (IM), or intravascular (IV) administration in a series of Phase 1 clinical trials.
 DUR‑928 was well tolerated at all doses.
 There was minimal food effect in the oral administration studies and no accumulation with repeat dosing in any of these studies.

-DURECT recently announced positive results from a Phase 2a clinical trial of DUR‑928 in alcoholic hepatitis (AH) by the IV route, and is conducting clinical trials in nonalcoholic steatohepatitis (NASH) by the PO route, and psoriasis by topical administration.
+DURECT recently announced positive results from a Phase 2a clinical trial of DUR‑928 in alcoholic hepatitis (AH) by the IV route, and is conducting a clinical trial in nonalcoholic steatohepatitis (NASH) by the PO route.

 DUR-928 is an investigational product and has not been approved by the FDA for marketing in the U.S. for any indication.